When should you create a landing page as part of your acquisition strategy?

 It makes sense to create a landing page when an acquisition campaign is based on a single message and a clear call to action.
 For example, in an e-commerce operation, it can highlight a specific product and integrate an optimized conversion funnel.

 When promoting high-value content such as an ebook or white paper, the landing page is used to collect prospect contact information through simple forms linked to your CRM and automation tools.
-In a B2B context, it facilitates lead qualification and smooth progression through the sales funnel.
+In a B2B context, it facilitates lead qualification and smooth progression through the funnel to the sale.

 It is also essential for email campaigns: by directing your subscribers to a dedicated page, you improve consistency between the email and the landing page, which increases your chances of conversion.

-Creating a landing page is not just about its design.
-To maximize its effectiveness, it is crucial to optimize its SEO so that it is visible on search engines.
+Creating a landing page is not limited to its design.
+To maximize effectiveness, it is crucial to optimize its natural referencing so that it is visible on search engines.
 Strategic use of keywords, responsive compatibility, and a smooth user experience enhance its performance.

-Accurate tracking via Google Analytics allows you to measure conversion rates, identify the stages of the funnel where prospects drop out, and iterate quickly.
-On WordPress, for example, you can easily create and test multiple variants to refine your results.
+Accurate tracking via Google Analytics allows you to measure conversion rates, identify the stages of the funnel where prospects drop off, and iterate quickly.
+On WordPress, for example, you can easily create and test multiple variations to refine your results.
 Marketing automation, coupled with your CRM, will then help you follow up with prospects until the sale is closed.

 Conclusion

-To learn more, check out "How to create a landing page that really converts" and "Landing page vs. showcase website: what are the differences?"
+To learn more, check out "How to create a landing page that really converts" and "Landing page vs. showcase site: what are the differences?"

 Need to create a landing page?
-Contact our team, let's discuss it!
+Contact our team, and let's discuss it!

 Alexis Chretinat - Business Strategist